E ties it directly to the CHOPTANK E250 family.

 Without numerals or instructional graphics instructing how time should be read, orientation becomes intuitive—driven by form and motion.

-The TALBOT is available in a limited run of 100 pieces per color—salmon and navy blue—paired with your choice of a TWC leather strap or link bracelet.
-Its 33mm x 37mm hand-finished tonneau case houses an engine-turned dial, set with platinum markers and hands.
-Powered by the Swiss Sellita SW200 automatic movement and regulated in-house by our watchmakers in Maryland, the TALBOT is a pure expression of Towson’s design philosophy.
-Backed by a lifetime warranty for general service and repair, it stands as a testament to the evolution of independent watchmaking.
+The TALBOT is available in a limited run of 100 pieces per color — salmon and navy blue — with your choice of a TWC leather strap or link bracelet.
+The 33 × 37 mm hand-finished tonneau case houses an engine-turned dial set with rhodium-plated diamond hour markers and hands.
+The Sellita SW200-1 automatic movement is regulated in-house by our watchmakers in Maryland.
+Covered by the TWC two-year warranty.

 Luxury brands often build recognition through repetition—streamlining designs, reusing cases, and making small tweaks to create the illusion of variety.
 It’s efficient, but it lacks soul.
 When I first stepped into Towson Watch Company, I thought our catalog was too diverse, with too many models and not enough uniformity.
 But the more I learned about how brands cut corners, the more I appreciated what our founders, Hartwig Balke and George Thomas, had built.